-As a licensed conventional wholesale bank and listed company, SICO has in place comprehensive policies and procedures to ensure full compliance with the relevant rules and regulations of the Central Bank of Bahrain and the Bahrain Bourse.
-The Bank has an independent Compliance Unit in keeping with Basel and CBB guidelines.
-The Compliance Unit acts as the coordinator for all matters relating to regulatory reporting and other requirements.
+As a licensed conventional wholesale bank and listed company, SICO has in place comprehensive policies and procedures to ensure full compliance with the relevant rules and regulations of the CBB and the Bahrain Bourse.
+The Bank has an independent Compliance Department in keeping with Basel and CBB guidelines.
+The Compliance Department acts as the central coordinator for all matters relating to regulatory reporting and other requirements.

-SICO conducts all communications with its stakeholders in a professional, honest, transparent, understandable, accurate, and timely manner.
-Main communication channels include an annual report, corporate website, and regular announcements in the appropriate local media.
-To ensure disclosure of relevant information to all shareholders on a timely basis, the Bank publishes its annual report and the previous ten years’ financial statements on the corporate website.
+SICO conducts all communications with its stakeholders in a professional, honest, transparent, understandable, accurate and timely manner.
+Main communications channels include an annual report, corporate website and regular announcements in the appropriate local media.
+To ensure disclosure of relevant information to all shareholders on a timely basis, the Bank publishes its annual report and the past ten years’ financial statements on the corporate website.

 Remuneration of Board Members and Senior Management, and Fees Paid to External Auditors